Thursday, November 17, 2011

 That's why I thought it'd be good just to step back from a lot of that stuff and concentrate on what I'm good at: writing fiction.
 When I've finished the final page of revisions of the novel, I'll consider giving it another crack.
 Until then, please pardon my absence on Facebook for a while.
 Now, be sure to "like" this post....

-(Two of my other reflections on social media and its ilk may be found at Connection Illusion and Internet Ramblings.)
+(Two of my other reflections on social media (and its dysfunctional relatives) may be found at Connection Illusion and Internet Ramblings.)

 Post a Comment